OPEC upbeat on 2022 oil demand, says Omicron impact to be mild

 "Moreover, the impact of the new Omicron variant is projected to be mild and short-lived, as the world becomes better equipped to manage COVID-19 and its related challenges."

+Oil dropped 10% on Nov.
+26 when reports of the new variant emerged as traders feared a renewed hit to demand.
+But OPEC and its allies decided on Dec.
+2 to stick to a planned production increase for January, a gamble that looks to have paid off as prices stabilise.

-OPEC maintained its forecast that world oil demand will grow by 5.65 million bpd in 2021, after last year's historic decline at the start of the pandemic.
+In the report, OPEC maintained its forecast that world oil demand will grow by 4.15 million bpd in 2022.
+This year's growth forecast was also kept unchanged.

-In 2022, OPEC expects further growth in demand of 4.15 million bpd, unchanged from last month, which will push world consumption above 2019 levels.
+World consumption is expected to surpass the 100 million bpd mark in the third quarter of 2022, in line with last month's forecast.
+On an annual basis according to OPEC, the world last used over 100 million bpd of oil in 2019.

+Oil LCOc1 pared an earlier decline after the report was released and was trading close to $75 a barrel, up from a dip below $66 on Dec.
+2.

 The report showed OPEC output in November rose by 290,000 bpd to 27.72 million bpd led by increases in top two producers Saudi Arabia and Iraq and a recovery from outages in Nigeria.